Ecommerce Case Study: 0→ €70k in pure SEO revenue

 This “deep categories, flat products” approach allowed us to:

-When it comes to content, the picture is similar.
-We wrote a few blog posts that got no traction, and we eventually chose to spend the budget in areas that made more sense for the business.
+When it comes to content, it’s a similar story.
+We wrote a few blog posts that got no traction, and we chose to allocate the budget to areas where it made more sense for the business.

 Continuous Optimization and Maintenance